Using Apocalypse World to Outline and Draft Your Own RPG

 Apocalypse World offers a powerful, flexible framework you can use to outline, draft, and potentially finish your own roleplaying games.
 Dozens of creators, both experienced designers and first-timers, have used it with great success, and you can too.
 It’s not a game system as such, it’s an approach to game system design.
 It’s easy, and it’s a reliable way to get your creative vision quickly into a playable form.

-In Part 2, to come, I’ll walk through the beginnings of taking Apocalypse World’s parts and using them as the basis for a whole new game.
+- In Part 2, I walk through the beginnings of taking Apocalypse World’s parts and using them as the basis for a whole new game.

 1. Goal: Create a Playable Outline